 Hazelnuts

 It seems that eating hazelnuts, and other tree nuts, can reduce your risk of cardiovascular disease.
-This is probably due to their impressive store of monounsaturated fat, vitamin E, and minerals, such as copper and magnesium, all of which reduce blood pressure and inflammation.
+This is probably due to their impressive store of monounsaturated fats.
+Along with vitamin E, and minerals, such as copper and magnesium, all of which reduce blood pressure and inflammation.

 Hazelnuts are full of oil, but there’s no evidence they are fattening.
 Quite the contrary: people on nut-rich diets often show weight loss.
 An explanation for this is that eating nuts stimulates the metabolism and makes you burn more calories.

-Another is that the high fat, protein, and fiber composition of nuts gives them the “fullness factor” in spades, so when we eat them, we are left feeling satisfied, not tempted to stuff our faces with less healthy foods.
+Another is that the high fat, protein, and fiber composition of nuts gives them the “fullness factor”.
+So when we eat them, we are left feeling satisfied, not tempted to stuff our faces with less healthy foods.

 Watch how Julie Lowered her Blood Pressure Naturally.